 Berry also emphasizes the need for strong and sturdy materials, such as Pella Impervia® fiberglass, to allow for the installation of large windows with narrow frames that will maximize the visible glass square footage.
 Using weaker material will necessitate larger frames.

-In terms of window styles, casement (or crank-out) windows and sliding windows are among the most popular types of windows for sunrooms.
+In terms of window styles, casement (or crank-out) windows, picture windows and sliding windows are among the most popular types of windows for sunrooms.

 “Their popularity derives from the initial motivation for most sunrooms, which is the desire for an environmentally-controlled living area with an extreme amount of natural light and visibility while allowing ventilation similar to that of a screened-in porch,” Berry says.
 “Casements and sliders both minimize visual obstruction while keeping the outside out and inside in.”